Orestes Destrade Cuevas

 In 1995, Destrade published his autobiography in Japan.
 Late in 1996, he was hired by the Tampa Bay Devil Rays as an ambassador to the Cuban community, a job he held for 3 years.

-Destrade currently co-hosts, along with, Mark Patrick and Buck Martinez, XM Satellite Radio's "MLB: Baseball this Morning (from Monday to Friday, 6 am-9 am EST).
+Destrade hosted, along with Mark Patrick and Buck Martinez, XM Satellite Radio's "MLB: Baseball this Morning (from Monday to Friday, 6 am-9 am EST).
 Destrade, also joined ESPN's Baseball Tonight as a regular analyst in August 2005.

 - 20-Home Run Seasons: 1 (1993)